kota7/tictactoe/README.md

 ttt(ttt_human(), ttt_ai())
 ```

-This would give you a prompt like:
+This would give you a prompt as below.

         A B C
        ------